softappeal/yass/readme.md

   * Java
   * TypeScript/JavaScript

-* allows defining a contract in a typesafe and non-invasive way with services and POJOs
+* allows defining a contract in a typesafe and non-invasive way with services and DTOs

 * supports request/reply and oneway style method invocations